AlexSkillman10/XBOXtoKeyMouse/README.md

 # Installation and Usage

-This program runs using three python packages, pynput, inputs, and pydirectinput You can enter the following commands with bash or the terminal
+This program runs using three python packages: pynput, inputs, and pydirectinput.
+You can enter the following commands with bash or the terminal to install them

 >pip install inputs